robertsong2000/daily-commit-summarizer/README_en.md

 * Feishu text messages do not support Markdown.
 *	For rich formatting (titles, links, lists), consider switching to msg_type: post in postToLark().
 * For private repos: don’t leak code to third-party LLMs unless compliant.
 You can swap OpenAI with your internal LLM gateway.
+* Since I am using Azure OpenAI, the request path is different from the OpenAI API.
+If you are using another service, please adjust accordingly.
 <br/>

 ## 🤝 Contributing